Policies & Tuition

 Students must have an acoustic piano (properly functioning and tuned) or quality keyboard (88 weighted keys) in their home.
 This is essential for proper learning and motivation.

-Students should practice six days per week.
-Students should practice with their assignment notebook open in front of them daily so as to remember all items assigned.
+Students should practice 6 or 7 days per week.
+Parents should oversee the practice of all students.
+Parents should sit with young students to guide the practice.
+Older students should practice with their assignment notebook open in front of them daily so as to remember all items assigned.

 Triangle for Success